 Why Are Software Testing Metrics Important?

-Based on our extensive quality assurance experience, we identified six reasons why you should start using metrics in software testing now:
+Based on our extensive experience in QA Services, we identified six reasons why you should start using quality management metrics in software testing now:

 - Transparency in communication.
 With QA metrics, your customers are regularly updated about the status of your project and can easily find information if needed.
 There’s no need to have long conversations about the efficiency of your project; everything is handy.